lmtkg1992/simple-neural-network/README.md

 # Simple Neural Network

-This is simple neural network for predict function from given training data set.
+This is simple neural network for predict output of the function from given training data set.

 ## How to use
 ### 1. Generate data set